 Whether it is the type of jealously that human experience or an offshoot of ingrained dog behavioral issues like redirected excitement or resource guarding, dogs have been proven to feel some form of envy.

 Related Post: 10 Most Jealous Dog Breeds

 Sometimes a dog may view a member of the family as siblings in a litter where there’s always competition for family resources (mostly the mother).

-When it growls at you or become aggressive towards you in any way, maybe he thinks that you don’t belong in that particular space—whether it is a spot on the couch, car, on the bed, or any area.
+When it growls at you or becomes aggressive towards you in any way, maybe he thinks that you don’t belong in that particular space—whether it is a spot on the couch, car, on the bed, or any area.

 What Can You Do To Prevent Your Dog From Being Selectively Aggressive Towards You?